 -

-Tenant personal data – you need to make sure that any data that you need to keep is kept safe.
+Tenant personal data – you need to make sure that any data that you hold is kept safe.

 *While we have taken care to ensure the information above is true and correct at the time of publication, changes in circumstances and legislation after the displayed date may impact the accuracy of this article.
 If you need us we are here, contact 1800 661 662 if you have any questions.